What to eat during pregnancy

 Seeds and whole grains are good sources of vitamin E, another antioxidant.

 Carotenoids are antioxidant pigments that give many fruits and vegetables like apricots, citrus, carrots, and squash their golden hues.
-Studies have shown carotenoids enhance immune response (20).
+Studies have shown carotenoids support immune response (20).

-These antioxidant phytonutrients help activate the immune system and are found in broccoli, cherries, citrus, grapes, green peppers, and onions (21).
+These antioxidant phytonutrients help support the immune system and are found in broccoli, cherries, citrus, grapes, green peppers, and onions (21).

 Beef, brazil nuts, brown rice, eggs, mushrooms, oatmeal, pork, poultry, spinach, and sunflower seeds all provide selenium, which is necessary for immune cell function (22).

-A deficiency in zinc can decrease your natural resistance to infections (23).
+A deficiency in zinc can decrease your natural resistance to invaders (23).
 Zinc is found in beef, egg yolks, beans, spinach, and almonds.

 This sulfur-containing, immune-boosting compound is found in garlic (24).